Dressage to Music

 2014 PPL Licence

 There is no charge for this service if you are a BD member.
-If you are not a member, you can become a BD music member for £36 per year or £25 if you are a riding club member.
+If you are not a member, you can become a BD music member for £30 per year.
 Contact Michelle Garland (tel: 0247 669 8832) for more information.

 You can put your own test and music together or you can pay a professional to help you.
 It is a good idea to take two CDs or tapes with you to shows in case there is a problem with one.
 Check with the organiser whether they have any requirements; at international shows, organisers like two different mediums, such as a mini disc and CD.